mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ### A new tool for shading

 You may have noticed in the cheat sheet above (or in your own experiments), that the sketch tool takes on new qualities with Surface Pressure.
-With this tool selected, the edge of Pencil's tip will make wide textured strokes that resembles those made with charcoal or graphite.
+With this tool selected, the angled edge of Pencil's tip turn into wide textured strokes that resembles those made with charcoal or graphite.

 <figure class="half">
   <a href="{{ site.url }}/images/pencil-53-simulate-charcoal-lg.jpg"><img src="{{ site.url }}/images/pencil-53-simulate-charcoal-600.jpg" alt="wide sketch strokes with Pencil"></a>
   <a href="{{ site.url }}/images/charcoal-drawing-600.jpg"><img src="{{ site.url }}/images/charcoal-drawing-lg.jpg" alt="strokes made with charcoal and paper"></a>
-  <figcaption>Digital strokes made using the side of Pencil's tip compared against those made with compressed charcoal on newsprint paper.</figcaption>
+  <figcaption>Digital strokes made using the angled edge of Pencil's tip compared against those made with compressed charcoal on traditional paper.</figcaption>
 </figure>

 Wide strokes made with the pencil tool overlap differently than the ink, marker, and brush tools.
-These "shade" strokes have a more defined edge can can cause color banding[^banding] in tones if not smoothed out.
+These "shade" strokes have a more defined edge and can cause color banding[^banding] in tones if not smoothed out.
 To better illustrate this concept here's what I consider a tone with "blocky" strokes.

 [^banding]: Abrupt changes between shades of the same color.

 <figure>
   <img src="{{ site.url }}/images/pencil-surface-pressure-overlap.gif" alt="animation showing overlapping wide pencil strokes">
-  <figcaption>With every overlapping pass the tones darken with noticeable edges between the strokes.</figcaption>
+  <figcaption>[Animated GIF] With every overlapping pass the tones darken with noticeable edges between the "V" strokes.</figcaption>
 </figure>

 <div class="notice-info" markdown="1">
 #### ProTip: Shade in Circles
-Reduce color banding by holding Pencil on its side and moving in a circular motion.
+Reduce color banding by holding Pencil on its side and moving in a circular motion to evenly fill things in.
 </div>

 <figure>
   <img src="http://placehold.it/640x480" alt="video showing circular shading">
-  <figcaption>Spread tones more evenly by overlapping them in a circular motion.</figcaption>
+  <figcaption>[Video of evening out Surface Pressure shading] Spread tones more evenly by overlapping them in a circular motion.</figcaption>
 </figure>

 If you look closely at the wide strokes of the pencil (sketch) tool, you'll notice it fades from dark to light.